 ADL = Previous ADL + ((Close - Low) - (High - Close)) / (High - Low)

-The ADL is plotted as a line on a chart, and it can be used to identify potential entry and exit points, as well as to confirm trends.
-If the line is rising, it indicates a bullish trend and a potential buy signal.
-If the line is falling, it indicates a bearish trend and a potential sell signal.
+The ADL is represented as a line on a chart, which can help identify potential entry and exit points while confirming trends.
+A rising line indicates a bullish trend and a possible buy signal, whereas a falling line indicates a bearish trend and a possible sell signal.

-Traders often use the ADL in conjunction with other technical analysis tools, such as moving averages and oscillators, to confirm potential entry and exit points.
+Traders frequently use the ADL alongside other technical analysis tools, such as moving averages and oscillators, to validate potential entry and exit points.

 Commodity Channel Index

-The Commodity Channel Index (CCI) is a technical indicator that measures the deviation of an asset's price from its statistical mean.
+The Commodity Channel Index (CCI) is a technical indicator that measures how much an asset's price deviates from its statistical mean.

 The CCI is calculated using the following formula: